Leenuus/Terminal-IO/README.md

 ### Terminal Emulator

-TODO: The architecture illustration in _Advanced Programming in Unix Enviornment here_
+TODO: The architecture illustration in _Advanced Programming in Unix Environment here_

 ### TODO